stat6250-s17/course-questions-wiki/week-02/README.md

 * *Question (aalshehry−stat6250):* How many type of variables does SAS support?
 - Question (lzhao4−stat6250): Can numeric variable contains letter and underscore?
 - Answer (lzhao4−stat6250): A numeric variable can only contain numeric values.
 A
+- Question (yyan11−stat6250): What is a variable's type?
+- Answer (yyan11−stat6250): A variable's type is either character or numeric.

 [Course Textbook Chapter 1, Problem 4]
 * *Question (aalshehry−stat6250):* How to represent missing data in SAS dataset?
 - Question (lzhao4−stat6250): Can missing value indicates a different type of variable?
+- Question (yyan11−stat6250): What are Numeric variables?
+- Answer (yyan11−stat6250): Numeric variables, such as Policy and Total (shown below), can contain only numeric values (the digits 0 through 9, +, -, ., and E for scientific notation).

 [Course Textbook Chapter 1, Problem 5]
 * *Question (aalshehry−stat6250):* Can a character variable begins with a number?
 - Question (lzhao4−stat6250): What is the basic rule to set a valid variable name in SAS?
+- Question (yyan11−stat6250): What are valid variable names?
+- Answer (yyan11−stat6250): Variable names can be 1 to 32 characters long, must begin with a letter (A–Z, either uppercase or lowercase) or an underscore, and can continue with any combination of numbers, letters, or underscores.